Crafting your unified customer experience

 Although RCS offers a lot more features compared to SMS, here are some common reasons why you might want to disable RCS:

 The biggest reason why one might think of using SMS over RCS is the fact that RCS is not as reliable as SMS.
-Since it’s not explicitly clear whether RCS requires both internet connectivity and carrier support, the speed at which it is adopted has been slow.
+Since it’s not explicitly clear whether RCS requires both internet connectivity and carrier support, its adoption has been slow.

 On top of that, similar to Apple’s iMessage, which lets iPhone users communicate with each other, RCS needs both sender and receiver to have compatible devices.
 If this is not the case, then your RCS message will be delivered as an SMS instead.